Introduction: Wealth Is a Trust, Not Ownership

 (Sahih Bukhari & Sahih Muslim)

-charity in the Qur’an: A Repeated Command
+Zakat in the Qur’an: A Repeated Command

-charity is mentioned alongside Salah dozens of times in the Qur’an:
+Zakat in Islam is mentioned alongside Salah dozens of times in the Qur’an:

 “Establish prayer and give Zakat.”